We welcome everyone onboard our services and strive to ensure that all passengers travel with comfort, safety and dignity.

 Passengers travelling with a mobility aid

-If you are travelling with a mobility aid, please contact our booking office on (61) 13 22 51 between 4am - 7pm, 7 days a week or forward an email to firstname.lastname@example.org to assist with your travel plans.
+If you are travelling with a mobility aid, please contact our booking office on (61) 13 22 51 or forward an email to firstname.lastname@example.org so we can assist with your travel plans.

 Passengers with a carer